 The company Heneken Conductors, s.r.o. (hereinafter referred to as the “Company”), was established on December 7, 2010 by the transformation of the company Laná, s.r.o., Žiar nad Hronom.
 It was founded by the articles of association dated June 20, 2000, according to §28, 105 et seq.
 Act no. 513/91 Coll.

-The Company was registered in the Commercial Register (Commercial Register of the District Court Banská Bystrica, Section Sa , file 1002/S).
+The Company was registered in the Business Register (Business Register of the City Court Bratislava III, Section Sa , file 157846/B).

 The principal activities of the Company comprise: